castorini/anserini/docs/experiments-msmarco-passage.md

 What's Anserini?
 Well, it's the repo that you're in right now.
-Anserini is a toolkit (in Java) for reproducible information retrieval research built on the [Luence search library](https://lucene.apache.org/).
+Anserini is a toolkit (in Java) for reproducible information retrieval research built on the [Lucene search library](https://lucene.apache.org/).
 The Lucene search library provides components of the popular [Elasticsearch](https://www.elastic.co/) platform.

 Think of it this way: Lucene provides a "kit of parts".